-The name “Tinto de Verano” translates into English as “Red Wine of Summer.”
-It is a refreshing wine cocktail served in the summer all over Spain.
+The name “tinto de verano” translates into English as “red wine of summer.”
+It is a refreshing wine cocktail served during the warm months all over Spain.
 Although similar to sangria, it is easier to make and has less alcohol in it, ideal for sipping on a hot afternoon at a pool party or at the beach.

 - 1/2 cup red wine